 At this time, we are conducting in-person campus visits in a limited capacity.
 We currently offer tours Monday-Friday and on select Saturdays.
 We are limited on the amount of people that can attend each tour, so for current availability, please visit here.

 Yes, you can take a virtual tour here.

 Our visit website will reflect the most up to date tour availability.
 View available tours here.

 For admissions questions, please call 806-742-1480 or email email@example.com.
 For questions regarding campus visits, please call 806-742-1299 or email firstname.lastname@example.org.

 Texas Tech staff will be available during normal business hours: Monday-Friday, 8:00 a.m. - 5:00 p.m.

-When we resume tours in the near future, we will offer tours Monday-Friday at 8:30 a.m. and Monday and Friday at 1:00 p.m.
-We also offer tours on select Saturdays.
+We currently offer tours Monday-Friday and on select Saturdays.
 Our website will reflect the most up to date tour availability.
 You may schedule a tour here.

 Additional resources for students and families:

 If you have additional questions or need assistance, please contact us.